Fresh off meeting with China’s Xi, Biden is turning his attention to Asia-Pacific economies

 “We’ve got a few busy days ahead of us,” Biden said during a welcome reception, ticking off a list of concerns and challenges for the leaders to examine.
 “Our strongest tools to meet those challenges remain the same … connection, cooperation, collective action and common purpose.”

-The Democratic president will also pose for the traditional family photo with APEC leaders and host a working lunch and a fancy dinner.
+The president will also pose for the traditional “family photo” with APEC leaders, host a working lunch and a fancy leaders dinner.

 The U.S. hasn’t hosted the annual leaders’ summit — started in 1993 by President Bill Clinton — since 2011.
-The group met virtually in 2020 and 2021 because of the coronavirus pandemic.
-Leaders did gather in Bangkok last year, but Biden skipped the summit because his granddaughter was getting married, and he sent Vice President Kamala Harris in his place.
+The group met virtually in 2020 and 2021 because of the COVID-19 pandemic.
+Leaders did gather in Bangkok last year, but Biden skipped the summit because his granddaughter was getting married and he sent Vice President Kamala Harris in his place.

 The annual leaders’ conference brings together heads of nations and other top economic and diplomatic leaders.
 Biden told those who gathered Wednesday evening at a welcome party — including Russia’s representative, Deputy Prime Minister Alexei Overchuk — that today’s challenges were unlike those faced by other APEC leaders.